somhi/jtframe/doc/debug.md

 By default, debug_bus is increased (decreased) by 1.
 If SHIFT is pressed with +/-, then the step is 16 instead.
 This can be used to control different signals with each debug_bus nibble.
 However, the bus is always increased as a byte, so be aware of it.
 Pressing CTRL with +/- will reset the debug_bus to zero.
 Press shift+1-0 keys (main keyboard, not keypad) to individually togle each bit of the debug bus.

-The game module must define the debug_bus input if JTFRAME_DEBUG is used.
+The game module must define the debug_bus input if **JTFRAME_DEBUG** is used.
+Becareful because if you don't define JTFRAME_DEBUG and use the debug_bus in the game module, Quartus will not warn you of the missing connection and you may get unexpected behaviour after synthesis.

+It is recommended to remove the debug_bus once the core is stable.

 ## Generic SDRAM Dump